MarShawn Lloyd

 MarShawn Davon Thamir Lloyd (born January 5, 2001) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and the USC Trojans and was selected by the Packers in the third round of the 2024 NFL draft.

 Early life

-Lloyd lived in Delaware, but traveled everyday to attend DeMatha Catholic High School in Hyattsville, Maryland.
+Lloyd lived in Delaware, but traveled every day to attend DeMatha Catholic High School in Hyattsville, Maryland.
 He was selected to play in the 2020 Under Armour All-America Game.
 A five-star recruit, Lloyd committed to the University of South Carolina to play college football.

 College career

 Lloyd missed his first year at South Carolina in 2020 due to a torn ACL.
 He returned from the injury to play in 12 games as a backup in 2021 and rushed 64 times for 228 yards and one touchdown.
 Lloyd took over as the starter his redshirt sophomore year in 2022.

 On January 6, 2023, Lloyd announced that he was transferring to the University of Southern California.